sergiozygmunt/sergio-for-city-council/demo/home.md

     text: On the Issues
   content: I'm running for San Mateo District 3 City Council to make a more equitable, hopeful tomorrow.

-tagline: Stand with Sergio to make a more hopeful tomorrow.
+tagline: Stand with Sergio to make a more hopeful tomorrow.<br><button onclick="location.href='https://secure.actblue.com/donate/sergiozygmunt'" class="">Donate</button>
 intro: |
   San Mateo deserves a City Council member who relates to them, not a career politician.

   Sergio's [policies](/on-the-issues/) are practical, fair, and equitable to make San Mateo a better place to live and work for everyone.
-  <button onclick="location.href='https://secure.actblue.com/donate/sergiozygmunt'" class="">Donate</button>

 graphics:
   - image: